Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Research demonstrates that dandelion extracts inhibit pro-inflammatory cytokines including tumor necrosis factor-alpha (TNF-α) and interleukin-6 (IL-6).
 These signaling molecules drive chronic inflammation, and their elevation correlates with liver damage, metabolic dysfunction, and accelerated aging.
 By modulating cytokine production, dandelion helps restore inflammatory balance without suppressing immune function.

 This antioxidant protection proves particularly important for liver health.
 The liver generates significant free radicals during Phase I detoxification.
-Without adequate antioxidant defenses, these reactive species damage hepatocytes, potentially leading to fibrosis and cirrhosis over time.
-Dandelion's dual action—supporting detoxification while providing antioxidant protection—creates comprehensive hepatic support.
+Without adequate antioxidant defenses, these reactive species damage hepatocytes, potentially contributing to fibrosis over time.
+Dandelion's dual action (supporting detoxification while providing antioxidant protection) creates comprehensive hepatic support.

 Preparation Methods and Traditional Recipes